Navigating A Relationship With A Clingy Boyfriend: Mental Health And Behavior Tips

-Updated April 5, 2024by Regain Editorial Team
+Updated November 7, 2024by Regain Editorial Team

 “Everyone has different limits in regard to how much to be attached to one’s partner.
 Make sure to be clear about what your limits are while also learning more about their limits.
 Through doing that you two can, you will hopefully have a clearer understanding if the relationship can work.” - Ryan Smith, LPC, NCC

 Having a boyfriend who’s attentive, loving, and interested in spending a lot of time with you can be great.
 However, there is a point at which a partner’s desire for your attention can be unhealthy and detrimental to your relationship.
 Clinginess can be a sign of a potentially problematic relationship dynamic as well as possible mental health concerns.
-If you have a boyfriend who is clingy, knowing how to navigate this behavior can help you protect your emotional well-being and develop a healthy relationship.
+If you have a boyfriend who is clingy, knowing how to navigate this behavior can help you safeguard your emotional well-being and develop a healthy relationship.
 Below, we’re going to discuss how you can identify and address clingy behavior on the part of your boyfriend.

 iStock/Rawpixel